ckenaston/ckenaston.github.io/pages/cv.md

 Team Member, Grant Application for Randolph College, Institute on Interfaith Excellence, 2023

-## SERVICE TO THE PROFESSION

-Advisory Board Member, [_Essays in History_](https://essaysinhistoryjournal.com/), an open access journal for emerging historians, University of Virginia, 2022-2023.

-Editor, [_Essays in History_](https://essaysinhistoryjournal.com/), an open access journal for emerging historians, University of Virginia, 2019-2022.

-Associate Editor, [_Essays in History_](https://essaysinhistoryjournal.com/), an open access journal for emerging historians, University of Virginia, 2019

 ### University of Virginia, Charlottesville, VA

 Facilitator, Teaching as a Graduate Student, Center for Teaching Excellence, Fall 2020